Catapush/catapush-cordova/SETUP.md

   ...
 </widget>
 ```
+If you're using cordova-android 12 or later you won't need to specify the target SDK version of 33.

 ### [Android] Import your google-services.json file
 Copy your `google-services.json` file in the root folder of your app project and declare it under the android platform node of your `config.xml`: